Skip to Main Content

 • Larvae can penetrate your dog's skin, leading to infection.

-• Dogs can quickly ingest hookworm larvae when grooming their feet or sniffing contaminated feces or soil.
+• Dogs can ingest hookworm larvae when grooming their feet or sniffing contaminated feces or soil.

 • Unborn puppies can contract hookworms via the mother's placenta in utero.